(for veterinary information only)

 It is important to understand that whenever an anti-anxiety medication is used, the phenomenon of “disinhibition” is possible.
 What this means is that an animal’s inhibitions about aggressive behavior may be reduced when his or her anxiety over the consequences of such behavior is removed.
 An animal that was not previously aggressive could potentially become aggressive.

-The most common side effect of fluoxetine use is drowsiness or lethargy, but the opposite is also reported: hyperactivity, panting (dogs), and/or insomnia.
+The most common side effects of fluoxetine in dogs and cats use is drowsiness or lethargy, but the opposite is also reported: hyperactivity, panting (dogs), irritability, and/or insomnia.
 Appetite reduction has also been described.
+Some dogs (approximately 1 dog in 3) will show some degree of weight loss which should not exceed 15% of their original body weight.

 Some patients will experience an upset stomach with this medication.